Anmirazik/Open-Source-Ev-charger-End-to-End-Solution/README.md

 2. You can refer how to install Open E-Mobility FrontEnd Server [here](https://github.com/sap-labs-france/ev-dashboard)

 ## What you need to configure at Open E - Mobility
 Click ONBOARD NEW STATION and create Charging Station Registration Tokens and then copy the JSON token like this
 <img width="1278" alt="image" src="https://github.com/Anmirazik/EV-Charger-Solution/assets/113960675/858cc466-6462-4d01-a07f-ac322e236522">
 The output should look something like this
 ~~~
 /OCPP16/63c937b82b1ed7174101f323/6569e25a32a12adfd538d383
 ~~~
 ## What you need to configure at Everest

-First of all SSH into your Linux system , as for me, I use Ubuntu 22.04 and then change directory into everest-core

-As for me once I log in I need to run this
+First of all SSH into your Linux system, as for me, I use Ubuntu 22.04 and then change the directory into everest-core, As for me once I log in I need to run this
 ~~~
 sudo nano ~/checkout/everest-workspace/everest-core/build/dist/share/everest/modules/OCPP/ocpp.json
 ~~~